Gnieva94/Gnieva94/README.md

-- 👋 Hi, I’m @Gnieva94 but friends call me "OSO"(Bear) 'cause i like to eat and sleep a lot!.
+- 👋 Hi, I’m @Gnievassj but friends call me "OSO"(Bear) 'cause i like to eat and sleep a lot!.
 In future should i change my name to DevOso? or maybe to "deBearloper"? haha.
 - 👀 I’m interested in manga/anime stuff.
 Kinda weeb perhaps.
 I'm new to this world of devs and computers, but im looking foward to learn everything i can.
 - 🌱 I’m currently learning html, C# and logics fundaments.
 2/8/2021.
 I'll update this hihi.
 - 💞️ I’m looking to collaborate on dunno really.
 I'm rookie guy at the moment.